Australian Cattle Dog | |

 When the dog is attentive or moving, the tail may be raised, but it should never curl over the back.
 Instead, it is carried with a very slight upward curve.
 When the dog is at work, the tail is often seen in a lowered position, displaying the breed’s intense focus and purpose.

-The tail of the Australian Cattle Dog serves as a kind of rudder, aiding in balance and agility, especially when making quick turns during herding activities.
-In some regions or under very specific working conditions, the tail of this breed has been docked, although the practice is largely a thing of the past.
+The tail serves as a kind of rudder, aiding in balance and agility, especially when making quick turns during herding activities.
+In some regions, or under very specific working conditions, the tail of this breed has been docked, although the practice is largely a thing of the past.

 The Australian Cattle Dog is a robust and healthy breed, known for its endurance and stamina.
-This hardworking and willing worker benefits greatly from regular check-ups with a veterinarian to ensure the dog remains in peak condition.
+This dedicated and willing worker benefits greatly from regular check-ups with a veterinarian to ensure the dog remains in peak condition.

 Australian Cattle Dogs, while generally robust and hearty, are not exempt from certain health concerns that affect purebred dogs and mixed breeds alike.
-Here are some health issues that may be encountered in the breed:
+Here are some issues that may be encountered in the breed:

 The Australian Cattle Dog is an incredibly dynamic breed, both in terms of intelligence and temperament.
 Known for its courage, determination, and natural herding instincts, this breed has won the admiration of many dog enthusiasts worldwide.